 You can practice solving exercises at: https://www.symbolab.com

-Candidates who have successfully passed the test will be invited to the interview.
+Only applicants who have successfully passed the online test will be invited to the interview.

 The online interview is based on the information submitted in the motivation letter.
 During the interview the following aspects will be evaluated: